2020 SO: Overview

 Paul Chodas of the Jet Propulsion Laboratory suspects 2020 SO of being the Surveyor 2 Centaur rocket booster, launched on 20 September 1966.
 The Earth-like orbit and low relative velocity suggest a possible artificial object.
 Spectroscopy may help determine if it is covered in white titanium dioxide paint.
-Goldstone radar will make bistatic observations transmitting from the 70-meter DSS-14 and receiving at the 34-meter DSS-13.
+Goldstone radar produced bistatic observations on 30 November 2020 transmitting from the 70-meter DSS-14 and receiving at the 34-meter DSS-13.
 As a result of the bistatic DSS-14/RT-32 radar observations, a rotation period of about 9.5 seconds was obtained, which corresponds to the photometric observations.
 Obtained range-Doppler radar images confirm that the object has an elongated shape with a length of about 10 meters and a width of about 3 meters.

 Around the time of closest approach on 1 December 2020, the object was only brightened to about apparent magnitude 14.1, and required a telescope with roughly a 150mm (6") objective lens to be seen visually.
 It displays a large light curve amplitude of 2.5 magnitudes, signifying a highly elongated shape or albedo variations on its surface.
 It has a rotation period of approximately 9 seconds.

 At the time of its discovery, 2020 SO had unremarkable motion typical of a main-belt asteroid.
 However, the four observations that Pan-STARRS obtained over the course of 1.4 hours showed non-linear motion due to the rotation of the observer around Earth's axis, which is a signature of a nearby object.

 In January and February 2036, it will again approach Earth with a geocentric eccentricity less than 1 since the relative velocities will be small, but will not be within Earth's Hill sphere of 0.01 AU.